 - a.
 Intervals were met for Standard Inspections. - b.
-Intervals were met for Public Awareness Effectiveness Reviews. - c.
-Intervals were met for Dug and Alcohol Inspections. - d.
+Northeast MS Natural Gas District and Tucker Energy Solutions exceeded the five-year interval for Public Awareness Effectiveness. - c.
+Laurel Fuels exceeded the five-year interval for Drug and Alcohol. - d.
 Intervals were met for Control Room Management. - e.
 There are no LNG facilities in Mississippi. - f.
-The MPSC had a total of 328 inspection person days for Design, Construction and Testing which equated to 52% of the 628 total days in the SICT. - g.
-Intervals were met for OQ Inspections. - h.
-Intervals were met for IMP/DIMP. - Did inspection form(s) cover all applicable code requirements addressed on Federal Inspection form(s)?
+The MPSC had a total of 210 inspection person days for Design, Construction and Testing which equated to 29% of the 721 total days in the SICT. - g.
+Laurel Fuels exceeded the five-year interval but was during time period prior to requirement. - h.
+Intervals were met for IMP/DIMP. - 2 Did inspection form(s) cover all applicable code requirements addressed on Federal Inspection form(s)?
 Did State complete all applicable portions of inspection forms?
 Chapter 5.1.
 Do inspection records indicate that adequate reviews of procedures, records and field activities, including notes and the appropriate level of inspection person-days for each inspection, were performed?

-- a.
-Standard (General Code Compliance)
+- Standard (General Code Compliance) a.

-- b.
-Public Awareness Effectiveness Reviews
+- Public Awareness Effectiveness Reviews b.

 - c.
 Drug and Alcohol

 - d.
 Control Room Management

 - e.
 Part 193 LNG Inspections

 - f.
 Construction

-- g.
-OQ (see Question 3 for additional requirements)
+- OQ (see Question 3 for additional requirements) g.

-- h.
-IMP/DIMP (see Question 4 for additional requirements)
+- IMP/DIMP (see Question 4 for additional requirements) h.

-Inspection Reports conducted in CY2021 for operators that were randomly selected were reviewed. a.- d. - Forms supported by PHMSA were utilized for these inspections.
-No issues found. e. - There are no LNG facilities in Mississippi. f. - There were no construction inspections conducted on the randomly selected operators during CY2021. g. - Forms supported by PHMSA were utilized for these inspections.
-No issues found. h. - Forms supported by PHMSA were utilized for DIMP inspections.
+Inspection Reports conducted in CY2022 for operators that were randomly selected were reviewed.

+- a.
+The MPSC utilized legacy Form 2 Gas Distribution for Standard Comprehensive Inspections revised January 2015.
+The MPSC should use IA equivalent Form 2 that was revised January, 2022.
+The MPSC utilized IA Equivalent Form 1 Standard Inspection Report for Gas Transmission revised August, 2013.
+The MPSC should use IA equivalent Form 1 that was revised July, 2021. - b.
+The MPSC utilized IA Equivalent Form 21 revised May 2015.
+The MPSC should use IA Equivalent Form 21 revised January 2022. - c.
+Forms supported by PHMSA were utilized for these inspections.
+No issues found. - d.
+There were no Control Room Management inspections conducted on randomly selected operators. e.
+There are no LNG facilities in Mississippi. - f.
+There were no construction inspections conducted on the randomly selected operators during CY2021. - g.
+Forms supported by PHMSA were utilized for these inspections.
+No issues found. - h.
+Forms supported by PHMSA were utilized for DIMP inspections.
 No issues found.
-There were no IMP inspections conducted on the randomly selected operators during CY2021.
+There were no IMP inspections conducted on the randomly selected operators during CY2022.